altsan/os2-wnnim/README.md

    You can also toggle this setting using Ctrl+Shift.

-There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently only hiragana and katakana are supported), adjust settings, or close the program.
+There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently hiragana, katakana and fullwidth ASCII are supported), adjust settings, or close the program.

 You can also change the input conversion mode using Shift+Space, which will cycle through the available modes.